Nuvolect/SecureSuite-Android/CONTRIBUTING.md

 - advising new people about the guidelines of this project
  - redirecting support questions to support@nuvolect.com
  - redirecting non-bug related discussions to the [community forum](https://nuvolect.freeforums.net)
-- improving documentation in the [wiki](https://github.com/Nuvolect/SecureSuite-Android/wiki)
+- improving documentation in the [wiki](https://github.com/Nuvolect/SecureSuite-Android/wiki)<!-- @IGNORE PREVIOUS: link -->
 - finding and marking duplicate issues
 - trying to reproduce issues
 - finding solutions to open issues and posting relevant findings as comments